niradler/gitea-migrate/README.md

 # gitea-migrate
 Migrate or mirror multiple repositories from Github to a Gitea instance.
 It can be used manually as a cli tool, or automated on a server with something like cron jobs.
+The main aim of this repository was to learn more rust and publish code to [crates.io](crates.io)!

 # Features